alanjones2/Flask-Plotly/README.md

 Why use Dash when Plotly plus Flask is easy and more flexible?
 Add a little bit of AJAX and you can add interactivity.

+This repo contains the code for the articles listed, below.

 ## [Web Visualization with Plotly and Flask](https://towardsdatascience.com/web-visualization-with-plotly-and-flask-3660abf9c946)

 This article explores using Flask and Plotly as an alternative to using Dash when creating Web apps.
 It compares a simple Dash app with a Flask/Plotly one and finds that the latter is easy and more flexible than it's Dash counterpart.
 You can find the code for the article in the [Plotly](https://github.com/alanjones2/Flask-Plotly/tree/main/plotly) folder.